 An aperture is a part of the camera lens.
 It is the mechanism that controls the amount of light allowed to pass through the lens and reach the film.
 The wider the aperture, the more light is let in.
 The narrower the aperture, the less light is let in.

-Backlighting is when the main source of light is behind the subject, facing towards the camera.
-Typically, this is utilised to create a silhouette.
+Backlighting is when the main source of light is behind the subject, facing toward the camera.
+Typically, this is utilized to create a silhouette.

 A close-up shot is taken very close to the subject.
 For example just the actor’s face, body part, or a singular object.
-This is done to emphasise focus on something very specific.
+This is done to emphasize focus on something very specific.

 Cross-cutting is an editing method typically used to show two events happening simultaneously.
 But, in different settings.
 For example, two characters might be writing a letter to each other at the same time, both in their own homes.
 Cross-cutting will switch between the two characters to show that their letter-writing is happening simultaneously.

 Any shot can be separated into planes.
 For example, the foreground, middle-ground, and background.
-Depth of field references the camera’s focus in relation to these planes.
+Depth of field references the camera’s focus about these planes.
 Deep depth of field keeps all of the planes in focus.
 Whereas the shallow depth of field may only keep one plane in focus to draw your attention to it.

 A dolly shot is synonymous with some other movie terminology; ‘tracking shot’ or ‘follow shot’.
-The camera is mounted on a dolly that rolls across dolly tracks, enabling a smooth continuous shot across distance.
-These days, hand-held steady cameras (‘steadicams’) are also often referred to as dolly shots.
+The camera is mounted on a dolly that rolls across dolly tracks, enabling a smooth continuous shot across the distance.
+These days, hand-held steady cameras (‘Steadicam) are also often referred to as dolly shots.